Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## AXIALunar

-The "canary network" for AXIASolar.
-It consists of an early-release, unaudited version of the AXIASolar software.
+The "canary network" for AXIA.
+It consists of an early-release, unaudited version of the AXIA software.
 It is not a testnet - after the transition to NPoS, the network is entirely in the hands of the community (i.e., AXIALunar token holders).

 ## LIBP2P